-We are uncovering the science behind producing clean hydrogen efficiently from water.
-Our research focuses on understanding the step-by-step reactions, improving catalysts, and making large-scale hydrogen production more viable.
+We are uncovering the science behind water oxidation using precision electrocatalysts synthesized in our labs.
+Our research focuses on understanding the step-by-step reaction mechanisms and improving catalysts.

 The Center for Electrochemical Dynamics and Reactions on Surfaces (CEDARS) at North Carolina A&T has been named the 2025 Interdisciplinary Team of the Year.
 The award recognizes research projects that transcend disciplinary boundaries and are supported by external funding.